ImranCodeBug/react-pokemon/README.md

 ## Introduction
-`npx create-react-app . template typescript`
+`npx create-react-app . -template typescript`

 **Explanation of some common files and folder**